paymennt/docs/docs/1-payment/3-links/index.md

 ---
-title: Integrate your system with paymennt
+title: payment links
-sidebar_label: Payment links
+sidebar_label: payment links
 ---

 Make getting paid faster and easier than ever! **paymennt** APIs provide an easy way to let your customers pay for their orders easily and securely.